Windows → Mac

 05

-If the Mac lives somewhere nobody sits — an office after hours, a desk at home while you travel — enable unattended access on the host so you can connect without someone clicking accept on the other end.
-Pair it with Wake-on-LAN and you can wake the sleeping Mac and be on its desktop a few seconds later.
+If the Mac lives somewhere nobody sits, enable unattended access on the host so you can connect without someone clicking accept.
+Pair it with Wake-on-LAN and a sleeping Mac at home still answers.
+On a desktop Mac, also turn on Wake for network access in System Settings → Energy.

 01